sensepost/punch-q/README.md

 export LD_LIBRARY_PATH=/opt/mqm/lib64
 ```

+## osquery table plugin

+An osquery table plugin PoC can also be found in this repository [here](https://github.com/sensepost/punch-q/tree/master/osquery-mqtable).

 ## license

 `punch-q` is licensed under a [GNU General Public v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Permissions beyond the scope of this license may be available at http://sensepost.com/contact/.